jonnydgreen/terraform-provider-postman/docs/data-sources/environment.md

 - `is_public` (Boolean) If true, the environment is public.
 - `owner` (String) The environment owner's ID.
+- `values` (Attributes List) The environment's values.
+If defined, existing values will be overridden.
+This can be bypassed through the use of lifecycle.ignore_changes. (see [below for nested schema](#nestedatt--values))
 - `workspace` (String) The environment's workspace ID.
 If not specified, the default workspace is used.

 ### Read-Only